China Travel Guide

 Accommodation in China

-Prices for dormitory rooms in smaller towns start from 30 CNY, sometimes you can a little more to get a private room.
+Prices for dorm rooms in smaller towns start from 30 CNY.
 In major cities like Guangzhou or Shanghai, it will be closer to 75 CNY per night.
 A night in a budget hotel will set you back 110 CNY.
 Prices for mid-range hotels range from 150-440 CNY depending on the hotel’s special features.
 Airbnb is a great option, but it is much less common in rural areas.

 Such food as soup, noodles, vegetables, pork, fish, algae and steamed buns is traditional for Chinese cuisine.
 A bowl of rice is an iconic and typical dish.
-In most areas rice porridge replaces the bread and it is literally everywhere.
+In most areas rice porridge replaces bread and can be found everywhere.

 Best Time to Visit China